Carlo Petrini (scientist)

-Carlo Petrini (Turin, Italy, 6 November 1965) is an Italian scientist and Director of Researh at the Italian National Institute of Health (Istituto Superiore di Sanità, ISS), where he is head of the Bioethics Unit.
+Carlo Maria Petrini (Turin, Italy, 6 November 1965) is an Italian scientist and bio-ethicist.

+He is Director of the Bioethics Unit (Unità di Bioetica) and Chair of the National Ethics Committee for clinical trials of Public Research Bodies (EPR) and other Public Bodies at the national level (CEN-NEC) at the Italian National Institute of Health (Istituto Superiore di Sanità, ISS),as well as the President of the National Coordination Center of Ethics Committees(Centro di Coordinamento Nazionale dei Comitati Etici Territoriali).
+(Decrees of the Minister for Health 19 April 2018, 27 May 2021 and 23 September 2024).

+His work focuses on advancing bioethical standards in scientific research, with particular attention to the ethical implications of medical advancements, clinical trials, and data handling.

 Biography

 Petrini studied at the University of Turin where he graduated in 1988 with a degree in Biological Sciences.
 The year after he began at the Istituto Superiore di Sanità (ISS) where he developed an interest in problems tied to ethics in scientific research, in particular in the biomedical ethics.

-Petrini is Chair of the National Ethics Committee for clinical trials of Public Research Bodies (EPR) and other Public Bodies at the national level(CEN-NEC) (Decree of the Minister for Health 2 March 2022).

-He is Chair (former Deputy Chair) of the “National centre for the coordination of territorial ethics committees for clinical trials of medicines and medical devices for human use” (Decrees of the Minister for Health 19 April 2018 and 27 May 2021).

-He is Corresponding Member of the Pontifical Academy for Life and contributor to L'Osservatore Romano.

 In 2007 he became Director of the Bioethics Unit at ISS.

 The President of the Council of Ministers appointed Carlo Petrini as member of the National Bioethics Committee.

-He is Deputy President of the Clinical Ethics Committee of the Bambino Gesù Hospital.

-Petrini is also coordinator of National and International level research projects in the bioethical field.
-In his field, Petrini was nominated to serve on the following official commissions and committees: